 To make this possible and allow for seamless communication with multiple eID Schemes and TPPs, we introduce an Identity Provider (IdP).
-An IdP is a server that handles registration, authentication, authorization and token requests.
+An IdP is a server that handles registration, authentication, signing and token requests.

 In this ecosystem, the IdP server receives an authorization request from a TPP that needs access to services from the Resource Owner.
 The service displays the resources to the end user, which (s)he can choose to give the TPP access to.
-Following the user’s selections, the eID Scheme signing dialog is used by the user to provide non-repudiate consent for the TPP to access the user’s resources at the Resource Owner.
+Following the user’s selections, the eID Scheme signing dialog is used by the user to provide non-repudiable consent for the TPP to access the user’s resources at the Resource Owner.

 Application in a PSD2 context (Embracing Open Banking PSD2)